 "LRGS Sixth Form allowed me to explore academically and socially and I hope to be able to continue this at university and beyond.
 I have chosen to study French and Russian at university largely because of my experiences with language learning at LRGS.
 Sixth Form taught me that it is ok not to know exactly what you want to do in the future and your mind should be open to different possibilities and at this stage I am excited for my time at university and will continue to develop my hopes and ambitions for the future there."

-Joseph, former Head of School left LRGS in 2018 to study Linguistics at the University of Cambridge.
+Joseph, former Head of School left LRGS to study Linguistics at the University of Cambridge.

 Joseph embraced all that LRGS has to offer thoroughout his time here and said: "Life in the LRGS Sixth Form is fantastic.
 Working towards my A-levels, the good relationships that I developed with my teachers combined with the smaller class sizes and excellent teaching allowed me to achieve my best.
 Like everyone else, I was pushed to get the highest grades I could.
 Beyond my A-levels, I always found that the Sixth Form had a friendly and lively atmosphere.
 There was always something going on; my lunchtimes were never quiet!
 I was lucky enough to be involved in prefecting, debating, student societies, charity events and much more besides.
 This is was I liked so much about LRGS Sixth Form: I wasn't there just to do well in my A-levels, but to enjoy my time and gain."

 Alex left LRGS and joined Pricewaterhouse Coopers